yegeniy/yegeniy.github.io/index.md

 ##### Rename files and folders based on pattern

-This loop will replace all substrings `old` to `new` for any matching files or folders.
+This loop will change the first substring `old` to `new` for any matching files or folders.

 ```bash
 for i in `find . -path ./skipme -prune -o -name "*old*"`; do